Mumbai weather update: IMD expects moderate rainfall today

 ADVERTISEMENT

-The weather department, in its latest Mumbai weather update, has predicted a "partly cloudy sky with possibility of occasional moderate spells of rain in the city and its suburbs" over the next 24 hours.
+The weather department, in its latest Mumbai weather update, has predicted a "partly cloudy sky with possibility of occasional light to moderate spells of rain in city & suburbs." over the next 24 hours.

-A high tide of about 3.30 metres is expected to hit Mumbai at 3.23 pm today, stated Brihanmumbai Municipal Corporation (BMC).
-The civic body also said a low tide of about 1.31 metres is expected at 9.34 pm today.
+A high tide of about 3.30 metres was expected to hit Mumbai at 3.23 pm on Tuesday, stated Brihanmumbai Municipal Corporation (BMC).
+The civic body also said a low tide of about 1.31 metres was expected at 9.34 pm on September 10.

 Mumbai lakes supplying drinking water reach 98.15 per cent capacity

-Mumbai draws water from Tulsi, Tansa, Vihar, Bhatsa, Modak Sagar, Upper Vaitarna, and Middle Vaitarna.

-As per the data shared by the civic body on the Mumbai lakes, the water level in Tansa is at 99.18 per cent.
-At Modak-Sagar, 99.99 per cent of water stock is available.
+According to data supplied by the city body on Mumbai lakes, Tansa's water level was 99.18 per cent.
+At Modak-Sagar, 99.99 per cent of the water stock is available.

 In Middle Vaitarna 97.74 per cent, Upper Vaitarna 98.51 per cent, Bhatsa 97.51 per cent, Vihar 100 per cent and Tulsi 100 per cent of useful water level is available.

-In the wake of heavy rains, one more lake supplying water to Mumbai, Middle Vaitarna Lake, started overflowing on July 4.
-Lakes Vihar and Modak Sagar started to flood on July 25 as a result of persistently high rains.
-Around 4 pm on July 24, Tansa Lake began to overflow, increasing the amount of water stored in all seven reservoirs by 17 days in a single day.
+Following heavy rains, Middle Vaitarna Lake, which supplies water to Mumbai, began overflowing on July 4.
+Lakes Vihar and Modak Sagar began to flood on July 25 due to sustained heavy rains.
+Tansa Lake began to overflow around 4 p.m. on July 24, bringing the total quantity of water held in all seven reservoirs to 17 days in one day.

-Approximately 400 million gallons of water are supplied to Mumbai by Tansa Lake, which is situated in the Shahpur region of Thane.
+Tansa Lake, located in Thane's Shahpur district, supplies Mumbai with approximately 400 million gallons of water.
 On July 26, 2024, it overflowed.

-One of the two lakes that directly feed water to the BMC, Tulsi Lake, started to overflow on July 20 at around 8:30 am, mimicking the event that occurred on the same day last year at 1:28 pm, according to the civic body.
+Tulsi Lake, one of the two lakes that directly feed water to the BMC, began overflowing on July 20 at roughly 8:30 a.m., repeating the occurrence that occurred on the same day last year at 1:28 pm, according to the civic body.